elanmarkov/cse360project/README.txt

   4) Enter username/ password in authentication field
   5) Click next

-  Once project is imported to Eclipse, simply press Run button to start game.
+  Once project is imported to Eclipse, click to highlight project folder in project explorer, press the "Run" button (or select "Run" from the Run menu), select "Run as java application" (if presented with the "select main class window", select SliceAndDiceUI.java).
+Game should start automatically.